RuneScape: Reception

 An April 2011 review by MMORPG.com was complimentary of RuneScape, stating that "For anyone looking for that "old-school" experience but with also tons of progression, refinement, and unique ideas, RuneScape is easily recommendable", but criticised the game's combat system and emphasis on grinding. "...the genre feels slightly passed clicking an enemy and watching two swords clunk mercilessly into opposing body forms...RuneScape has grind in abundance and while this is not entirely a bad thing, it will put some players off looking for a slightly easier and more casual experience".
 The game received the "Role-Playing Game" award at The Independent Game Developers' Association Awards 2018.

 On 10 December 2007, updates by Jagex removed free player-versus-player combat and unbalanced trading in order to rid the game of activities involving real currency being traded for virtual goods.
 The updates also affected legitimate players, resulting in many of them actively complaining on the forums.
 Jagex issued a Customer Support News article admitting the updates may not have been an ideal replacement for what was removed, requesting patience and promising to remedy potential problems with updates in the future.
 During the changes, subscription numbers fell by 60,000.
 No figures were given as to how many of those subscriptions belonged to legitimate players and how many to gold farmers.
 In an interview in February 2008, Jagex's head of content stated that, "we were really afraid we were going to lose our members over this change, because other games had in the past.
 But we are very, very pleased to say that we have lost practically none of our members."

 In December 2010, a referendum was opened to decide whether to restore unbalanced trades and player-versus-player combat in the Wilderness, which closed with 1.2 million votes cast and 91% of voters in favour of the proposal, and these features were restored on 1 February 2011.
 A second referendum was announced in February 2013 to decide whether to run a separate version of the game dating from 2007, closing on 1 March 2013 with almost 450,000 votes.
 Servers for the 2007 version were opened on 22 February 2013 once 50,000 votes were collected.

-Revenue
+Commercial performance

-In 2018, it was reported that RuneScape had generated over US$1 billion in lifetime revenue since its original launch.
-RuneScape annually generates over £100 million in revenue and over £50 million in profit.
+In 2018, GamesIndustry.biz reported that RuneScape had generated more than US$1 billion in revenue since launch.
+A 2021 BusinessCloud profile said Jagex generated more than £100 million in annual revenue and more than £50 million in profit.
+In January 2026, Game Developer reported, citing Ukie, that RuneScape and Old School RuneScape had generated more than US$3 billion in lifetime revenue.

+Spin-off game

+RuneScape: Dragonwilds is an open-world survival crafting spin-off developed by Jagex and set in the RuneScape universe.
+It entered Steam Early Access on 15 April 2025.
+It is scheduled to leave early access and launch in full on 15 September 2026 for PC, PlayStation 5, Xbox Series X/S, and Nintendo Switch 2.